enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

 ---------------------

-It is often useful to run with the debug flag turned on, particularly if the code is crashing for unknown reasons (which never happens of course).
+It is often useful to run with the debug flag turned on, particularly if the code is crashing for unknown reasons.
 However, the amount of output is quite large so it is useful to redirect this to a log file, such as:

 ::

-    mpirun -np 1 enzo -d -r output_name > log_file
+    mpirun -np 1 enzo -d -r output_name >& log_file

 Some modules (the cooling unit is particularly bad for this), produce their own debugging logs in the form of fort.?? files.
 These can be ignored unless problems occur.
-We hould probably stress again that this code is not guaranteed to bug-free and is offered without any assurances or warranties, implied or otherwise.

 Test Problems
 -------------